A Business Line of Credit is Like Steroids for Your Business

 Access is most typically granted through checks or a card connected to the line of credit account.

-Business owners often ask what the difference is between a line of credit and a credit card, and why is one better than the other?
+Business owners often ask what the difference is between a business line of credit and a credit card.
+They also question why one is better than the other?
 The truth is that in some cases, a credit card may be the better option.
 This is a choice to make based on several different factors.

 The main difference between the two that most borrowers need to know is that a line of credit typically has a lower consistent interest rate.
 Also, there are no perks like 0% interest or cash back that you sometimes see with credit cards.